-- For the protection of staff and students in the school and to prevent potentially violent behaviours, school staff may, in specific circumstances, be required to use reasonable measures to manage a student who is a detriment to the safety of themselves or others. - The Division shall ensure that some individuals in all schools have access to ongoing training in Non-Violent Crisis Intervention training and/or Therapeutic Crisis Intervention Training.
-Certain identified students may require Individual Program Plans or Student Behaviour Plans that incorporate the use of physical restraint.
+- For the protection of staff and students in the school and to prevent potentially violent behaviours, school staff may, in specific circumstances, be required to use reasonable measures to manage a student who is a detriment to the safety of themselves or others. - The Division shall ensure that some individuals in all schools have access to ongoing training in Therapeutic Crisis Intervention Training.
+Certain identified students may require a Student Safety Plan.
 With such students, planned physical restraint shall be used only in the best interests of the student and with appropriate communication between the student, his or her parents/guardians and the school staff.